Your Guide to Florida Gun Laws

 What are the gun laws in Florida?

-Florida gun laws are found in Florida Statutes Chapter 790.
-Specifically, Florida law 790.065 covers the sale and delivery of firearms.
-In addition, there are federal gun laws that apply in the state of Florida.
+Florida’s gun laws are found in Florida Statutes Chapter 790¹.
+Specifically, Florida law 790.065² covers the sale and delivery of firearms.
+In addition, there are federal gun laws that apply in the State of Florida³.
 These gun laws cover the legality of purchasing, possessing, and transporting firearms in Florida.

 Do I need a permit to buy a gun in Florida?

 No, you do not need a permit to buy a gun in Florida.
-However, there is a three-day waiting period, and there is a criminal background check required before a Federal Firearm Licensee (FFL) can transfer a firearm to a non-licensed person.
+However, there is a three-day waiting period, and there is a criminal background check required.
+While you do not need a permit to buy a gun in Florida, you still have to have a license to carry concealed⁴ in the state.
+Refer to Florida concealed carry laws⁵ for more details.

 How much does a gun license cost in Florida?